-Thomas Schroepfer’s latest book titled “Dense + Green: Innovative Building Types for Sustainable Urban Architecture” (Basel: Birkhäuser, 2016) has been reviewed by Kee Wei Hui in The Singapore Architect 04/2016:
+Thomas Schroepfer’s latest book titled “Dense+Green: Innovative Building Types for Sustainable Urban Architecture” (Basel: Birkhäuser, 2016) was reviewed by Kee Wei Hui in The Singapore Architect 04/2016:

 Multiple conceptualizations, ideologies and approaches towards high-density and high-greenery buildings, and their evolution, technology, landscape, and urbanism are discussed, with examples of built architecture through which the “dense and green” paradigm has emerged.
 The book’s foreword by Chan Heng Chee, Ambassador-at-Large and Chairman of the Lee Kuan Yew Centre for Innovative Cities (LKYCIC) at the Singapore University of Technology and Design (SUTD), notes how the “sustainability conversation… has achieved a new urgency lately because the awareness of global warming has spread…” (p.9) It further questions what it means for high-density cities or regions to be sustainable and liveable.